 NOTE: THIS TRAIL WAS HEAVILY DAMAGED IN THE STATION FIRE.
 As of November, 2015, hikers have reported both the Colby Canyon Trail and Mountaineer’s Route are in passable shape.
-Be aware of poodle-dog bush and poison oak on the Colby Canyon Trail and note that some of the scrambling directions on the Mountaineer’s Route are tough to spot.
+Although conditions are improving, be aware of poodle-dog bush and poison oak on the Colby Canyon Trail and note that some of the scrambling directions on the Mountaineer’s Route are tough to spot.

 Strawberry Peak was one of the first hikes I did in the San Gabriels that reminded me that hiking is more than just strolling in the woods.
 It starts out with a swiftly ascending canyon trail, moves to an unmaintained, thorn-lined use-trail, and tops off with some straight-up class 3 rock climbing.
 It is, as they say, a doozy.
 But it’s also a lot of fun, and one of the few peaks close to the city that feels like a real-life mountain climb.